shaefelinger/HCS-project1-travelBlog/readme.md

 ## About this Project

-This Project was done as part of the Full-Stack Web Development-Course at the [Hamburg Coding School.](https://hamburgcodingschool.com/)
+This is my contribution for the first Project for the Full-Stack Web Development-Course at the [Hamburg Coding School.](https://hamburgcodingschool.com/)

 The Page is live here: https://shaefelinger.github.io/HCS-project1-travelBlog/index.html